AlinaWithAFace/startup-financing/README.md

 # startup-financing
-A collection of notes from my startup financing course
+A collection of notes from a startup financing course taught by Peter Danby at the University of Delaware